New 2020 Westside Hall of Fame and Lighthouse Leaders Awarded

-The Westside Hall of Fame and Lighthouse Leader Dinner on November 3, 2018 was truly a night to celebrate.
-Seven prominent alumni were inducted into the Westside Hall of Fame and two couples were recognized and Westside Lighthouse Leaders; the highest number ever honored at this event.
+The Westside Hall of Fame and Lighthouse Leader Dinner on October 21, 2021 was truly a night to celebrate.
+Five prominent alumni were inducted into the Westside Hall of Fame and two industry leading companies were recognized and Westside Lighthouse Leaders.

 Westside Hall of Fame